senkaku25/VRgameprototype/README.md

 - ^^^^// so scrap this idea, we just want a method to transport blocks on trigger overlaping component to build into some sort of structure..//
 - (a)maybe make some material
 - (a) rip medieval town models and textures online... yay
-- (c) make followers?? (kind of just want to flex my knollege in AI hehe) //in the process of this
+- //done (c) make followers?? (kind of just want to flex my knollege in AI hehe)
+- (c) make the followers bring up a widget that asks if you want help: if yes they will follow, if not they will stay and wander till you specifically ask them to again
 - (a) get villager bodies - ye olde 3d pixel art models
 - (c) make database of speech stuff for my ghosts
 - find things to do..